RequirementEngineering/ch-re-JD154075/SRS.md

 </p>
 <br>

-3. Every user should have a profile page where they can edit their e-mail address, ID, phone number, and name see Figure 4.
+3. Every user should have a profile page where they can edit their e-mail address, ID, phone number, and name ,see Figure 4.

 <br>
 <p align="center">
 <img width="300" height="200" alt="Figure 1"